 More catering, no petrol

-Several oil companies have timidly started to move in this direction, installing electric charging points directly in their filling stations.
+Several oil companies have started timidly to move in this direction, installing electric charging points directly at their filling stations.
 The first company to move was Shell, with a "transformation" program that began in January in England and the Netherlands.

-Total echoes this choice with an investment, planned last year, of around 300 million euros for the installation of 200 megawatts of photovoltaic energy on 5000 service stations worldwide.
+Total echoes this choice with an investment, planned last year, of approximately 300 million euros for the installation of 200 Megawatts of photovoltaic energy on 5000 service stations worldwide.
 Similar choices come from Tesla and some Russian companies (on the initiative of the same government).

-In other words, the hydrocarbon giants are "warming up the engines" for the transition to electricity.
+In other words, the giants of hydrocarbons are "warming up the engines" for the transition to electricity.